MaghanDas/maghandas/README.md

 ### Hi there 👋

 Hello, My name is Maghan Das.
-I am from Mehran University of Engineering and Technology Pakistan pursuing Bachler's degree in Software Engineering.
+I am from Pakistan.
+I am currently pursuing my Bachler's degree in Software Engineering from Mehran University of Engineering and Technology Jamshor Pakistan.

 I am always inspired by the power of Technology and the latest trends and tools that govern the modern world.